Working with Diagrams

 In this part:

 Before you start working with UML diagrams, make sure that UML Support plugin is enabled.
 The plugin is bundled with PhpStorm and activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.

 UML model in PhpStorm is represented by a Class diagram in standard notation.